Funding opportunity

 Each project partner letter or email you provide should:

-• clearly explains the value, relevance, and possible benefits of the work to them
+• explain the value, relevance, and possible benefits of the proposed work, to them

-• describes any additional value that they bring to the project
+• describe any additional value they will bring to the project

 • agreement that the project partner will recruit the participants or provide tissue